n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorezep.md

 Must be the same when embedding the data and when querying it.

-[TODO: this sets how many numbers are used to represent a text - in more sophisticated terms, the size of the array.
-Find a way to word this better and maybe add link to some explanation of embeddings]
+This sets the size of the array of floats used to represent the semantic meaning of a text document.

+Read more about Zep embeddings in [Zep's embeddings documentation](https://docs.getzep.com/deployment/embeddings/){:target=_blank .external-link}

 ### Is Auto Embedded